geoscixyz/em/content/introduction/introduction_about.rst

 ------------------

 em.geosci is a conglomeration of pieces of information, stored on the cloud using Github_, and currently organized through `Read-the-docs`_.
-It uses ( Juypter ...ipython.. notebooks...).
+It uses ( `Juypter notebooks <http://github.com/geoscixyz/em_apps>`_).
 It is an out-growth of the EM group at UBC-GIF with a goal to capture our historic EM achievements and knowledge, make it available to members of the group, expand its reach to individuals and groups outside UBC and obtain participation from outside UBC.
-It interfaces with our other open-source software (gpg.geosci which  provides an introduction to the use of geophysics for geoscientists; and SimPEG_ which is an open-source forward simulation and parameter estimation resource;...).
+It interfaces with our other open-source software (`gpg.geosci.xyz <http://gpg.geosci.xyz>`_ which  provides an introduction to the use of geophysics for geoscientists; and SimPEG_ which is an open-source forward simulation and parameter estimation resource).

 .. _SimPEG: http://simpeg.xyz